bokeh/bokeh/sphinx/dev_guide.rst

 Coffeescript in Bokeh itself, and there is Coffeescript in BokehJS.

 It is possible to set up just for development on Bokeh, without having a development install of BokehJS.
-To do this, just run ``python setup.py``.
+To do this, just run ``python setup.py install``.
 This will copy the pre-built ``application.js`` and ``bokehnotebook.js`` files from the ``jsbuild/`` directory into the correct place in the source tree.